Interdisciplinary Challenges in Nonequilibrium Physics

 Organizer(s):

-Demian Levis (U Barcelona)
+Demian Levis (U of Barcelona)

 Emanuele Locatelli (U of Vienna)